-St. Andrew's-Sewanee's Advisor System provides an added layer of family-style structure for students in a setting known for the strength of faculty-student relationships.
+St. Andrew's-Sewanee's advisor system provides an added layer of family-style structure for students in a setting known for the strength of faculty-student relationships.
+Combined with Compass Programming focused on grade levels, this combined guidance provides scaffolding for your student's development.

 Middle School Advisory

-The Middle School advisory program focuses on community building and character and leadership development.
-Each grade meets weekly with its three advisors.
-The advisors pay close attention to each student’s academic and intellectual, social, emotional, and behavioral development, providing structure and support as needed.
-Through games, activities, discussions, journaling, and other exercises, advisees to get to know themselves and their classmates better.
-Advisory themes are loosely based on themes in Daniel Pink’s A Whole New Mind.
+The middle school advisory program focuses on community building and character and leadership development.
+Each grade meets weekly with its advisors.
+The advisors pay close attention to each student’s academic, intellectual, social, emotional, and behavioral development, providing structure and support as needed.
+Through games, activities, discussions, journaling, and other exercises, advisees get to know themselves and their classmates better.
+Advisory themes are loosely based on themes on Daniel Pink’s A Whole New Mind.
 Since advisory groups in the middle school are grade level groups, middle school grade level themes are also interwoven with advisory themes.

 6th Grade Advisory